 Firstly; the materials that are used to make the stick.
-No metallic substances are allowed in the production of hockey stick and so the materials used are composite materials ranging from fibre glass to various aramids and carbon.
+No metallic substances are allowed in the production of a hockey stick and so the materials used are composite materials, ranging from fibre glass to various aramids and carbon.
 Carbon is generally the most effective material to stiffen a stick.
 It is very light and has a very high tensile strength.
-It does however significantly harden the feel of the stick as it is not as absorbent as other composite materials and also relatively brittle when subjected to impact.
-It therefore has to be combined carefully with other materials in order not to negatively impact the feel and durability of the stick.
+It does however significantly harden the feel of the stick, as it is not as absorbent as other composite materials and is also relatively brittle when subjected to impact.
+It therefore has to be combined carefully with other materials, in order not to negatively impact the feel and durability of the stick.

 The second main factor influencing shaft stiffness is the lay-up of the stick.
-By lay-up we mean where and how the different materials are placed in the shaft of the stick during production.
-As a stick is not a uniform shape the there are different torsional stresses in different areas of the stick on impact with the ball.
-The placement and fibre direction of the different composites materials is critical to get the maximum possible transfer of energy onto the ball.
+By lay-up, we mean where and how the different materials are placed in the shaft of the stick during production.
+As a stick is not a uniform shape, there are different torsional stresses in different areas of the stick on impact with the ball.
+The placement and fibre direction of the different composites materials are critical to get the maximum possible transfer of energy onto the ball.

-If carbon is not used effectively it can negatively impact on the feel and durability of a stick.
-When choosing a stick, players who prioritise power for hitting and slapping will place a big emphasis on the shaft stiffness of the stick.
+If carbon is not used effectively, it can negatively impact on the feel and durability of a stick.
+When choosing a stick, players who prioritize power for hitting and slapping will place a big emphasis on the shaft stiffness of the stick.
 Improved shaft stiffness is the main feature you are paying for when you move up in the range.

 Feel of a stick

-What is meant by the feel is the sensation felt when the stick makes contact with the ball when executing skills like hitting, slapping, trapping, dribbling, etc. While to some extent the feel is subjective, different stick models will have their own distinctive feels.
-Some may be softer and more forgiving while others could be harder but more precise.
+Feel of a stick What is meant by the feel, is the sensation felt when the stick makes contact with the ball when executing skills like hitting, slapping, trapping, dribbling, etc. While to some extent the feel is subjective, different stick models will have their own distinctive feels.
+Some may be softer and more forgiving, while others could be harder but more precise.
 The feel is dependent on a mix of materials used to make the stick, as well as the manufacturing process.
 Top end sticks have a stiffer shaft in order to improve power but as the materials used to stiffen the shaft (such as Carbon) are not very pliable, they tend to have a harder feel.
-The real art in the manufacture of a top end hockey stick is to produce a stiff shaft for high power, but at the same time creates a feel which allows for easy execution of skills.
-Different manufacturers use a variety of technologies to try to soften the feel of a top end but inevitably there is some trade off between power and softer feel, so make sure you choose the model that suites you best.
+The real art in the manufacture of a top end hockey stick is to produce a stiff shaft for high power, but at the same time create a feel which allows for easy execution of skills.
+Different manufacturers use a variety of technologies to try to soften the feel of a top end, however there is some trade off between power and softer feel, so make sure you choose the model that suits you best.

 Picking the right size stick can be difficult.
 We're here to help.
 The below table is a breakdown of the recommended size stick based on your height.
 Choosing the size stick for you can also come down to personal preference.
-A shorter stick could be more useful for a striker/mid-fielder as it forces you to get lower to the ground and give you more control over the ball where a defender might prefer a longer stick for the extra reach.
+A shorter stick could be more useful for a striker/mid-fielder, as it forces you to get lower to the ground and gives you more control over the ball, whereas a defender might prefer a longer stick for the extra reach.

 Stick Size (inch)